sinclairzx81/servicebox/readme.md

 ```
 ## Overview

 ServiceBox is a library for building type safe Web Services in NodeJS.
-It offers a set of web service types that are used to compose methods whose requests are runtime checked with [JSON Schema](https://json-schema.org/) and statically checked with TypeScript.
-ServiceBox is designed to allow for documentation and validation logic to be derived from a runtime type system based on JSON schema.
-This library can be used independently or integrated into existing applications via middleware.
+It allows one to strictly define a Web Service function and will automatically validate Web Requests to that function using JSON schema.
+It is designed with TypeScript in mind and provides automatic type inference for all functions and ensures the TypeScript implementation matches the expected data received for the function.

+ServiceBox also provides function middleware.
+Middleware specifically maps HTTP requests to a contextual object to each function.
+This functionality allows functions to operate under the context of user, essential for multi user role based authorization.

 Built with TypeScript 4.2 and Node 14 LTS.